Reisha76/BankClientManager/README.md

    - **Total Client Balance**: Displays the total balance across all clients.
 7. **Exit**: Exits the application.

+Note
+This project focuses on the integration of various functions to manage bank client information.
+Validating correct inputs was not the main focus, so there might be some validation issues.
+Future improvements could include more robust input validation and error handling.

 ## File Descriptions

 1. **BankMain.cpp**: